odk-x/docs/odkx-src/injected-interfaces.rst

   - dispatchStruct (Any): An optional parameter for dispatching actions or results.
   - intentAction (String): The intent action for the specific file attachment action.
   - tableId (String): The table ID for the form.
-  - instanceId (String): The instance ID.
+  - instanceId (String): This parameter represents a unique instance ID.
+It is expected to be either a string or null.
   - existingFileAttachmentFieldContent (Object): Existing file attachment field content, including content type and URI (optional).

   **Returns**: The result of the file attachment action, typically indicating whether the action was successful.